bgamari/bayes-stack/docs/usage.markdown

 ### Gibbs sampling in Bayes-Stack

 All models are implemented using the bayes-stack framework, which makes it very easy to implement multi-threaded blocked collapsed Gibbs samplers for latent variable and parameter estimation.
 Gibbs sampling starts with a random initialization of unknown variables, which are iteratively updated in sweeps over all variables for a number of iterations.
-Every `lag` iterations, bayes-stack will dump the model likelihood - a diagnostic measure which should improve on average.
+Every `lag` iterations, bayes-stack will dump the model likelihood to `sweeps/likelihood.log` - a diagnostic measure which should improve on average.
 Bayes-stack will dump a state of latent variables to the `sweeps` directory whenever a new "best" likelihood is achieved.
 As early iterations are dominated by the random initialization, the first `burnin` iterations won't lead to a dump.
 Bayes-stack provides support for updating sets of variables from their joint distribution (aka blocked Gibbs sampler) via the concept of an update unit.

 ### Parallel inference in Bayes-Stack